"I struggled to make money, I struggled to get clients, but I got views!"

 Ready Player One

 And that's it, folks.
-This was a sneak-peek into how Quentin continues to build his personal brand, and finding new opportunities along the way.
+A sneak-peek into how Quentin continues to build his personal brand, and finding new opportunities along the way.

 Make sure you follow Quentin Michael Allums on LinkedIn for more on personal branding, storytelling and marketing.